bcbio/bcbio-nextgen/scripts/ansible/README.md

 or use the [AWS console](https://aws.amazon.com/) or saws.
 You need:

 - An AWS Virtual Private Cloud (VPC).
 A default VPC is fine.
 - A security group allowing port 22 ssh access to the machines.
+For the automated bcbio-vm setup, this is called `bcbio_cluster_sg`.
-- The name of a keypair to use for ssh access, where you have the private key stored locally.
+- The name of a [keypair](https://console.aws.amazon.com/ec2/v2/home?region=us-east-1#KeyPairs:sort=keyName)
+  to use for ssh access, where you have the private key stored locally.
+If you used the bcbio-vm automated setup, you'll have a keypair named `bcbio` in `~/.bcbio/aws_keypairs/bcbio`.
 - Optionally, an IAM role that allows access to S3 resources.
 This makes it easier to push/pull data to the instance.
+The bcbio-vm automation creates one called `bcbio_full_s3_access`.

 Finally, create a volume that will contain the run and bcbio installation.
-It should be in the same availability zone as your created VPC.
+It should be in the same availability zone as your created VPC (`aws ec2 describe-subnets`).
 You can create this in the AWS console in the Volumes tab, or using saws/aws:

        aws ec2 create-volume --size 300 --availability-zone us-east-1d --encrypted
        aws ec2 create-tags --resources vol-00df42a6 --tags Key=Name,Value=exome-validation